 - I'm new to walking, where do I start?

-There are lots of walks around Leicestershire ranging in length and ability, see the walks in Leicestershire section to find a walk suitable to your needs.
+There are lots of walks around Leicestershire ranging in length and ability, see the Walk Together pages for more information

 - What if I can't keep up with the group?